Mutation in the factor II gene

 oral contraception

-Testing for prothrombin gene mutation 20210a and factor V Leiden is ordered when the first incident of venous or arterial thrombosis occurred at a relatively young age (under 50), or in an unusual area of the body.
+Testing for the 20210a prothrombin gene mutation and Factor V Leiden is recommended when the first episode of venous or arterial thrombosis occurred at a relatively young age (under 50 years of age) or in an unusual area of the body.

-The test may also be ordered if the patient has a family history of recurrent thrombotic incidents.
+The test may also be ordered if the patient has a family history of recurrent thrombotic events.

-The test is performed using a molecular biology technique
+The test is performed using molecular biology techniques.

-It is estimated that the risk of thrombotic and embolic lesions in people with the 20210a mutation of the prothrombin gene increases 2-3 times, and in combination with a mutation of the factor V Leiden gene even 10-20 times.
-Other acquired prothrombotic factors:
+It is estimated that the risk of thromboembolism in individuals with the 20210a prothrombin gene mutation increases two- to three-fold, and even 10- to 20-fold when combined with the Factor V Leiden gene mutation.
+Other acquired prothrombotic factors, such as

 pregnancy,